fltk/fltk/README.CMake.txt

 only for the FLTKConfig file, not using the FindFLTK.cmake supplied with CMake, which doesn't work with this version of FLTK.

+The add_executable() command takes one form for the macOS platform and another for other platforms (Yes, WIN32 can be used also for the X11 platform).

-Once the package is found the CMake variable FLTK_INCLUDE_DIRS is defined which can be used to add the FLTK include directories to the definitions used to compile your program.
-In older CMake versions you may need to use `include_directories()` as shown above.
-In more recent CMake versions you can use the (commented) `target_include_directories()` command.
-The latter should be preferred (YMMV, see the CMake docs).
+Once the package is found the CMake variable FLTK_INCLUDE_DIRS is defined which can be used to add the FLTK include directories to the definitions used to compile your program using the `target_include_directories()` command.

-The WIN32 in the add_executable tells your Windows compiler that this is a Windows GUI app.
-It is ignored on other platforms and should always be present with FLTK GUI programs for better portability.
+The target_link_libraries() command is used to specify all necessary FLTK libraries.
+Thus, you may have to add fltk_images, fltk_gl, etc…

 Note: the variable FLTK_USE_FILE used to include another file in previous FLTK versions was deprecated since FLTK 1.3.4 and will be